gpalumbo/LogisticsCombinator/docs/module_responsibility_matrix.md

 **⚠️ ARCHITECTURAL NOTE:** This module is **SUPERSEDED** by Factorio's native `TileBuildabilityRule` system (see `docs/tile_buildability_approach.md`).
 Tile buildability rules are defined in entity prototypes and provide superior performance, game integration, and simplicity.

 **RECOMMENDED APPROACH:**
-- Mission Control: Use `colliding_tiles = {"space-platform-foundation"}` in prototype
-- Receiver Combinator: Use `required_tiles = {"space-platform-foundation"}` in prototype
+- Logistics Combinator: No placement restrictions needed
-- Logistics Combinator: No restrictions needed
+- Logistics Chooser Combinator: No placement restrictions needed

 **Current Status:** Module implemented but NOT imported by any scripts.
 Retained only for reference or optional custom error messages.